 Is Your Star Sign Out of Date?
 Astrology in the 21st Century

-A recent article in the New York Times explained with meticulous simplicity why your Zodiac sign is 2,000 years out of date.
-Based in astronomy and using excellent info-graphics, it explained how the ‘Earth’s Wobble’ changes how we view the constellations from Earth, and how over the last 2,000 years the constellations have ‘shifted’ from our perspective.
+An article in the New York Times explained with meticulous simplicity why your Zodiac sign is 2,000 years out of date.
+Based in astronomy, it used excellent info-graphics to explain how we view the constellations from Earth. and how over the last 2,000 years the constellations have ‘shifted’ from our perspective.
+This is down to something that has been called (rather un-technically) the “Earth’s wobble”.

-Western Astrologers are aware of the discrepancy of the constellations and the Astrological signs, but in many ways it doesn’t matter.
-Western Astrology, despite its Astronomical discrepancies remains valid
+Anyone practicing Western Astrology is aware of the discrepancy of the constellations and the Astrological signs, but in many ways this discrepancy does not matter.

-Today Astrology is no longer a science but is a language based in symbolism and metaphor.
-Just as any language evolves, so does Astrology.
+Today, Astrology is no longer a science but is used as a descriptive language, rich in symbolism and metaphor.

-Contemporary astrologers endeavour to describe this energy and the energy they feel, often using intuition and an inner ‘knowing’.
-They seek to explain this using both Astrological techniques for interpreting a birth chart and the rich, symbolic Astrological language as a way to interpret complex, abstract concepts.
+Contemporary astrologers endeavour to describe the energy they feel, often using intuition and an inner ‘knowing’.
+They seek to explain this using both Astrological techniques for interpreting a birth chart and the symbolic Astrological language, as a way to explain complex abstract concepts.

-Astrology has been ‘disproved’ many times over centuries, and yet we are still able to extrapolate highly relevant and accurate. information.
+Astrology has been ‘disproved’ many times over centuries, and yet we are still able to extrapolate highly relevant and accurate information.
 It may be that trying to disprove it on rational, scientific grounds is not the way to go.
-Maybe the position of the planets and the constellations do not matter.
+The position of the planets and the constellations do not seem to matter.
 Astrology is simply the art of interpreting the mysteries and the energy of the Universe.
-Until science can explain why astrology can make spookily accurate explanations, then the symbolic language of Astrology will probably endure.
+When science can explain why astrology can make spookily accurate explanations, then we will perhaps have a much better understanding of both the Universe and our existence.
+Until then, the symbolic language of Astrology will probably endure.

 #NYCTimes #NewYorkTimes #Astrology #zodiac #westernastrology #planets #constellations #astrologicalinterpretation #carljung #jung #collectiveunconscious #psyche #archetype #astrologicalarchetype #symbolism #symboliclanguage